metafloor/bwip-js/README.md

 bwip-js is a translation to native JavaScript of the amazing code provided in [Barcode Writer in Pure PostScript](https://github.com/bwipp/postscriptbarcode).
 The translated code can run on any browser that natively supports the HTML canvas element or any JavaScript-based server framework that can implement a minimal bitmap graphics interface.

-* Current BWIPP version is 2015-03-23 (the latest as of 24 March 2015).
+* Current BWIPP version is 2015-03-24.
-* Current version of bwip-js is v0.8.a.
+* Current version of bwip-js is v0.8.b.

 bwip-js links: